-Arista FlexRoute Engine
+– Arista FlexRoute Engine

-Arista FlexRoute EngineThe Arista FlexRoute Engine provides support for the full internet routing table, in hardware, with IP forwarding at Layer 3 and with sufficient headroom for future growth in both IPv4 and IPv6 route scale to more than 1 million routes.
-The innovative FlexRoute Engine with its patented algorithmic approach to building layer 3 forwarding tables on Arista 7500R and 7280R Universal Spine and Leaf platforms is unique to Arista and a key enabler in calling these platforms routers.
+Arista FlexRoute EngineThe Arista FlexRoute Engine provides support for IP forwarding capacities in hardware with sufficient headroom for future growth in both IPv4 and IPv6 route scale to more than 5 million routes.
+The innovative FlexRoute Engine with its patented algorithmic approach to building layer-3 forwarding tables on Arista R-series platforms is unique to Arista.

 Figure 1: Arista FlexRoute Engine Within the Packet Processor on Linecards